akutz/go-generics-the-hard-way/03-getting-started/06-tilde.md

 The tilde `~` symbol is used to express a constraint that may be satisfied by:

+* a defined or named type
-* a concrete type
+* a [type definition](https://go.dev/ref/spec#Type_definitions) with the same underlying type as another defined or named type

+For example, `~int` would match both of the following:

-* an alias of that concrete type
+* `int`: the built-in `int` type
-* a type that implements a concrete type
+* `type Integer int`: a type definition that has the same, underlying type as `int`

-Consider the example from the previous page:
+For what it is worth, this works for `struct` types as well, but those will be covered later.
+For now, please consider the example from the previous page:

 ```golang
 // Numeric expresses a type constraint satisfied by any numeric type.